 Dr. Fields was helped at every stage of his recovery by Cone Health physical and occupational therapists.
 His first PT session was not long after surgery at Wesley Long Hospital.
 This involved walking from the bed to the hall, which looked like a short distance to him.
 He soon appreciated that his therapist knew a longer distance would be too much for his first steps on new knees.
 He describes that short walk as the most painful thing he’s ever experienced.

 From Wesley Long Hospital he went to Cone Comprehensive Inpatient Rehab.
 In his early days there he learned from occupational therapists how he was going to get out of bed, take a shower and tie his shoes.
 He was impressed with how OT and PT worked as a team, informing each other about his progress so they could tailor their next sessions to meet his needs.
 He says the therapists were sensitive to both what he could and couldn’t do, yet didn’t get in the way of his exceeding their expectations.

-When Dr. Fields left Inpatient Rehab, his recovery moved to Cone Outpatient Rehab.
+When Dr. Fields left Inpatient Rehab, his recovery moved to Cone Health Outpatient Rehabilitation.
 There therapists progressed him according to both his wants and needs, working on flexibility, strength and aerobic conditioning.
 His program included using the Pilates Reformer, which helped improve the muscle control in his legs and enabled him to pedal a stationary bike for endurance.

 He wants potential recipients of joint replacement to know that rehab for this is not going to be pain free.
 He found that taking prescribed pain medications prior to his therapy sessions helped him to tolerate therapy better, which gave him quicker results, and that in turn enabled him to stop the pain meds sooner than if he hadn’t done it that way.